 Owen was born and grew up in the southeastern coastal area of Melbourne, Australia.
 His earliest training was as a designer and draftsperson.He recently been made the act head of the Glass studio at Sheridan College.

-Craft Ontario publishes Craftflash e-newsletter every month for our members.
-As an opportunity-focused publication, Craftflash provides Craft Ontario members with up-to-date calls for entries, promotional and professional development opportunities, information on funding application deadlines, exhibitions, events, and more!
+Craft Ontario emails out the Craftflash newsletter every month to our members.
+As an opportunity-focused piece, Craftflash provides Craft Ontario members with up-to-date calls for entries, promotional and professional development opportunities, information on funding application deadlines, exhibitions, events, and more!

 To subscribe, become a member today!